jebberjeb/reframe-fsm/doc/HOWTO-blog.md

 ## Thanks for Logging In!

-;; TODO we tried to show you how we do it
+We've walked you through our thought process during both design & implementation of a UI using a state machine based approach.
+As you've probably noticed, there's a fair amount of subjectivity involved with each.
-;; TODO we want you to try it
+That's ok.
+The real power here isn't how you arrive at it, but that you're producing a model -- the state machine itself -- at all.
+It opens up all sorts of opportunities to test, to visualize, prototype, and just makes it easier to maintain and extend your UI.
+Our experience, after using this approach for several months, was that it dramatically slowed the rate at which UI code degrades into a pile of spaghetti.
+It also made onboarding new members of our team, who weren't familiar with our tech choices, much easier.

-;; TODO but the real power is the model
+In future posts, we'll tackle DRYing up this code using [interceptors]().

-The real power here is the model -- the state machine -- which creates all sorts of opportunity.
-For example, once you've enumerated all of the UI's states, you could easily prototype them all up front.
-You could automate testing of such a prototype by mocking up a _single_ bit of app state (`:state` in this case).
-In addition, by using a widely understood abstraction, you empower programmers joining your project, who might not be familiar with your particular technology choices.
+We'll also show you how to build a more complex UI by composing state machines.

-In future posts, we'll tackle DRYing up this code using [interceptors](), composing state machines, parameterizing transitions, and more!
+;; TODO punch it up, need a concluding sentence